Partial Identification in Matching Models for the Marriage Market: Identification

-which represents the change in the average systematic payoffs due to reaching education level $x$ instead of $\tilde{x}$.
-In turn, such bounds will help us make certain conclusions on $\bar{U}_x-\bar{U}_{\tilde{x}}$.
-Further details are in our empirical application in Section \MYref{empirical}.
-In what follows,
+which represents the change in the weighted average systematic payoff due to reaching education level $x$ instead of $\tilde{x}$.
+Such bounds will help us make certain conclusions regarding $\Delta_{x\tilde{x}}(U)$.
+In fact, we will see that in all the empirical cases of interest, the estimates of